Ayon-SSP/Learning_java/tuts_java/bin/Notes.md

   interface B extends A {foo()}
   Main implements B
 Interface:
-    1. variables: final & static only (cant initialize cause no object no constructor)(use: all child class will have same value).
+    1. variables: final & static only (should initialize cause no object no constructor)(use: all child class will have same value).
     2. methods: public & abstract by default | !final (final must contain body) | can create private but no use | can have (default/static) or both methods (need to have body)
     3.
     4. may contains default methods